laughingwithu/flawless-semantics-grid/README.md

 Flawless-Semantics was created by Sean Steindl and has been heavily influenced by a range of projects including Semantic.gs, Zen grids, Neat, Flawless, and Centage.

 #Acknowledgements
-The Semantic Grid System was built by [Tyler Tate](http://twitter.com/tylertate/) at [TwigKit](http://twigkit.com/) and has had various contributions.
+The Semantic Grid System was built by [Tyler Tate](http://twitter.com/tylertate/) at [TwigKit](http://twigkit.com/) and has had various contributions by the persons listed [here](http://github.com/twigkit/semantic.gs/blob/master/changelog.md).
 For more see  [semantic.gs](http://github.com/twigkit/semantic.gs).